nadaajerdi22/Heart-Disease-Prediction/README.md

-# 🏥 Heart Disease Prediction with Big Data 💡
+## 🔍 Overview
-This project aims to predict heart diseases by leveraging Big Data and Machine Learning technologies.
-Using Apache Spark and Hadoop, we process massive datasets in real-time to extract meaningful insights.
+This project leverages Big Data and Machine Learning to predict heart disease risks by analyzing large-scale healthcare datasets.
+By integrating Apache Spark and Hadoop, we efficiently process and analyze massive volumes of medical data in real time, enabling timely insights for healthcare professionals.

-## 🔹 Technologies Used
+## 🛠 Technologies Used
 Big Data: Apache Spark, Hadoop
 Machine Learning: Scikit-learn
 Data Visualization: Power BI